tmforum-apis/APITestEngineStaticCTK/README.md

 ##### Server mode - Docker

 Provides API endpoints for testing the compliance of a given swagger file.
 The metadata provided with the file must include the api key, market code.
-There is also the option to stop the test sending the results form automatically being sent to the Grafana dashboard.

 ```shell
 docker run -p 3000:3000 vfgroup-apitestengine-staticctk node src/index.js -s